liniguez/Snakemaketest/README.md

 cd Snakemaketest
 snakemake -s Snakefile_cluster --profile CRG_profile/
 ```

 *Note: for this option you will need to have a forder in the workinfolder named envs/ with all the environments you will use.
 Additionally you will be using now a profile where you specify the resurces needed for each rule!*
+Option -s stands for a specific snakefile script.